surniaulula/wpsso/readme.txt

 = 3.29.1-1 =

 (2016/04/08) Added a new "Google Structured Data / Schema Markup" section in the Social Settings metabox.
 Changes to SucomWebpage caption, content, description, and title related methods.

-= 3.28.5-1 =

-(2016/03/31) Updated the Google testing tool URL to remove the large and unnecessary header/footer.